 About POM ACO

-The Physician Organization of Michigan Accountable Care Organization (POM ACO) is a partnership of over 1,800 Michigan physicians working together to provide better care for patients, better health for populations and lower overall health care costs.
+The Physician Organization of Michigan ACO, LLC (POM ACO) is a partnership of over 5,700 Michigan providers working together to provide better care for patients, better health for populations and lower overall health care costs.

 - The University of Michigan Health System